 Recent regulatory developments focussed on the payments sector.
-See also our General Regulatory News of broad relevance in the Related Materials links.
+See also our Financial institutions general regulatory news of broad relevance in the Related Materials links.

 - PSR annual plan and budget for 2021/22